-Description of Main Line of Railway
+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point in the Kalgoorlie station yard and thence proceeding generally in an easterly and south-easterly direction on the route of the railway constructed under Act 61 Victoriae number 18 of 1897 3 and terminating at a point in the Kamballie station yard.

 Total length about 5 miles to be located as shown in red on map marked C.E.
 Plan 51753 deposited pursuant to the Public Works Act 1902, section 96.